tableau/server-client-python/docs/api-ref.md

 Using the TSC library, you can get information about an asynchronous process (or *job*) on the server.
 These jobs can be created when Tableau runs certain tasks that could be long running, such as importing or synchronizing users from Active Directory, or running an extract refresh.
 For example, the REST API methods to create or update groups, to run an extract refresh task, or to publish workbooks can take an `asJob` parameter (`asJob-true`) that creates a background process (the *job*) to complete the call.
 Information about the asynchronous job is returned from the method.

-If you have the identifer of the job, you can use the TSC library to find out the status of the asynchronous job.
+If you have the identifier of the job, you can use the TSC library to find out the status of the asynchronous job.

 The job properties are defined in the `JobItem` class.
 The class corresponds to the properties for jobs you can access using the Tableau Server REST API.
 The job methods are based upon the endpoints for jobs in the REST API and operate on the `JobItem` class.